kubeflow/blog/_posts/2025-07-09-introducing-trainer-v2.md

 # Division of Labor

-One of the main challenges with ML training on Kubernetes is that it often requires **data scientists** to have an understanding of **Kubernetes concepts** and the **infrastructure** being used for training.
-This distracts data scientists from their primary focus.
+One of the main challenges with ML training on Kubernetes is that it often requires **AI Practitioners** to have an understanding of **Kubernetes concepts** and the **infrastructure** being used for training.
+This distracts AI Practitioners from their primary focus.

 **The KF Trainer v2** addresses this by **separating the infrastructure configuration from the training job definition**.
 This separation is built around three new custom resources definitions (CRDs):
 - `TrainingRuntime` - a namespace-scoped resource that contains the infrastructure details that are required for a training job, such as the training image to use, failure policy, and gang-scheduling configuration.